 3. Use extra money received to pay down debts

 Income tax return time is often a time where people splurge on their wants.
 However, we used our entire returns to pay down our student loans.
 We did not have children at the time so our returns were not a lot, but it did help us slowly lessen our debts.
 Additionally, we always paid more than the minimum.

 4. Be committed to alleviating our debts by budgeting

 It is almost inevitable that an emergency will come along and you will need to fork over extra cash to cover it.
 In order to do that it is imperative that you develop an emergency fund and budget.

-Here are some budgeting techniques from a previous post that I would like to highlight because usin these techniques will help you pay down your student loans:
+Here are some budgeting techniques from a previous post that I would like to highlight because using these techniques will also help you pay down your student loans:

 - Create a budget.
 Use a Budget worksheet to help you keep track and stay on track. http://budgetworksheets.org

 - Don’t overspend.
 Make sure your budget is realistic and hold yourself accountable.
 If you are married your accountability partner will be your spouse.
 If unmarried, consider being accountable to a financial advisor.